How to reduce income tax in the UK using tax-efficient investments

 1. Enterprise Investment Scheme (EIS)

-The Enterprise Investment Scheme (EIS) is one of the three types of Venture Capital Schemes introduced by the UK Government.
-The EIS was introduced in 1994 with one core mission: to stimulate the growth of startup and scaleup businesses with the support of private investors.
+When looking for how to reduce income tax, the Enterprise Investment Scheme (EIS) is one of the best options.
+One of the three types of Venture Capital Schemes introduced by the UK Government, the EIS was introduced in 1994 with one core mission: to stimulate the growth of startups and scale-up businesses with the support of private investors.

-Since then, the EIS has attracted more than £25 billion of private investment into over 36,000 small and medium enterprises (SMEs), largely due to the generous investor tax benefits offered by the scheme.
+Since then, the EIS has attracted more than £34 billion of private investment into over 42,000 small and medium enterprises (SMEs), largely due to the generous investor tax benefits – including valuable income tax relief in the form of credits – offered by the scheme.

-One of the most attractive reliefs offered by the EIS is 30% income tax relief on the value of your investment (should shares be held for at least three years).
+One of the most attractive EIS tax reliefs is 30% income tax relief on the value of your investment (should shares be held for at least three years).

-Example: If you invested the maximum annual investment limit into the EIS, which is currently £2 million (provided that any capital above the first £1 million is allocated to knowledge intensive companies [KICs]), you could save up to £600,000 in income tax through the EIS, provided that your shares have been held for at least three years.
+Example: If you invested the maximum annual investment limit into the EIS, which is currently £2 million (provided that any capital above the first £1 million is allocated to knowledge-intensive companies [KICs]), you could save up to £600,000 in income tax through the EIS, provided that your shares have been held for at least three years.
+This saving acts as a significant deduction from your overall tax liability.

 2. Seed Enterprise Investment Scheme (SEIS)

-One of the most attractive reliefs offered by the SEIS is 50% income tax relief on the value of your investment (should shares be held for at least three years).
+One of the most attractive reliefs offered by the SEIS is 50% income tax relief on the value of your investment (should shares be held for at least three years), providing a viable strategy for those wondering how can I reduce my income tax.

 3. Venture Capital Trusts (VCTs)